BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Student1User/README.md

 - **Break down complex topics** – Use step-by-step explanations to make information digestible.
 - **Offer different formats** – Some people prefer reading documentation, while others may find visuals or videos more helpful.
 - **Include extra resources** – Provide links or references for those who want to explore more advanced details.

-By using these strategies, you make sure your content is relevant and accessible to your audience.

 ---